 As film itself becomes a relic alongside digital technologies, the test patterns do not serve an active purpose.
 The test patterns have been given a second life by Raven wherein the eye has more time to dwell on the aesthetics of the compositions and the image before the globalization of cinema.

-During her three-week residency at Bellas Artes Projects, Raven delved into her interest in bas-relief with the carvers in the wood workshops at Las Casas Filipinas de Acuzar.
+During her three week residency in June 2017, Raven delved into her interest in bas-relief with the carvers in the wood workshops at Las Casas Filipinas de Acuzar.
 She collaborated with them to create a new animated film, The Sea (2017) – her artistic response to Chapter 22 of Chilean author Roberto Bolaño's 1980 novella Antwerp (published in 2002).
 Antwerp is comprised of 56 chapters that loosely follow a detective story with unnamed characters such as “the girl” and “the cop” – and Chapter 22 is “the sea” and contains a diagram (Figure 1).
 The Sea is part of a larger film project called “56,” by Raven’s production company Thirteen Black Cats, in which artists commission different artists and filmmakers to adapt a chapter of the book.
 Raven worked with the artisans at Las Casas to create wooden waves that can be manually animated with a wooden crank, with further transformations created by her video animation team in New York.

 As part of the public program of the Bellas Artes Outpost in Manila, Raven delivered an illustrated lecture entitled “Low Relief”, which she updated with imagery from her visits in the Philippines.
 “Low Relief” connected the artist’s research on bas-relief sculpture in both India and the United States to the illusion of depth created in stereoscopic 3D films, as well as the globally connected, labor-intensive processes of post-production involved.

-Raven is currently developing a new project with Bellas Artes Projects for a future exhibition in late 2018.
+Raven returned on April 1 to continue her residency and is currently developing a new project with Bellas Artes Projects for a future exhibition in late 2018.
 Lucy Raven is currently visiting the PHILVOCS (Philippine Institute of Volcanology and Seismology) and the Pinatubo Museum for new material.

 The museum is run by the Center for Kapampangan Studies of the Holy Angel University in Angeles, Pampanga, next to the museum of National Artist Vicente Manansala.
 Although it consists of a small room filled with timelines and a handful of artworks, it is nevertheless rich in history.
 A mural timeline of the Mt.
 Pinatubo eruptions is shown.